 Can you manage Kafka topics in MSK using Terraform, and if so, how?

-Yes, Kafka topics in Amazon MSK can be managed using Terraform by defining the aws_msk_configuration Terraform resource and mapping it to your MSK cluster.
+Terraform resource and mapping it to your MSK cluster.
 This allows for topic creation, configuration, and updates within your infrastructure as code practices.

 What are the best practices for installing and managing Kafka infrastructure with Terraform?